nicolito128/go-calculator/README.md

 It accept the following operations: `+` (addition), `-` (subtraction), `*` (product), `/` (division) and `^` (power).
 Also, you can use parenthesis association `()`.

+The following mathematical constants are available for use in expressions: `e pi phi ln10 ln2`

 ## Getting started

 Get the module with: